-- (a)(b) The Auditor determined compliance on these subparts of the standard after a review of policy 14-2-DHS that requires, "Each facility will establish a Sexual Assault Response Team (SART) which includes the following positions: PSA Compliance Manager; Medical representative; Security representative; Mental health representative; and Victim Services Coordinator.
+(a)(b) The Auditor determined compliance on these subparts of the standard after a review of Policy 14-2-DHS that requires, "Each facility will establish a Sexual Assault Response Team (SART) which includes the following positions: PSA Compliance Manager; Medical representative; Security representative; Mental health representative; and Victim Services Coordinator.
 The SART responsibilities include responding to reported incidents of sexual abuse and assault; responding to victim assessment and support needs; ensuring policy and procedures are enforced to enhance detainee safety; and participating in the development of practices and/or procedures that encourage prevention and intervention of sexual abuse and assault and enhance compliance with DHS PREA Standards."
-The Auditor interviewed a member of the SART team, who detailed his responsibilities during a sexual assault and how he interacts with other members during a response to a sexual assault.
-As there were zero allegations of sexual abuse reported at CCCC for the prior 12-months period, the audit period was extended to capture closed investigations that occurred since the facility's last audit.
-The Auditor did a cursory review of 11 sexual abuse allegation case files that occurred during the adjusted audit cycle and determined the staff's response was coordinated as outlined in the 14-2-DHS policy. - (c)(d) The Auditor based compliance on these subparts of the standard after a review of policy 14-2-DHS that requires, "If a victim of sexual abuse is transferred between facilities, the sending facility shall, as permitted by law, inform the receiving facility of the incident and the victim's potential need for medical or social services."
-The Warden, HSA, PSA Compliance Manager and the PAQ confirmed that CCCC had no instances of victim transfers between DHS or non-DHS facilities within the previous 12 months or for the audit period that were available.
-The Warden and HSA further stated that, if they were to transfer a victim of sexual abuse, all proper notifications would be made in accordance with the policy and the standard.
+A SART team member was interviewed during the site visit, who confirmed that the 14-2-DHS Policy is the WCDC written coordinated response to incidents of sexual assault and the coordinated response is accomplished through the SART members.
+He detailed for the Auditor his responsibilities during a sexual assault and how he interacts with the other members of the team during a response to a sexual assault.
+The review of the three investigative files demonstrated a coordinated response of medical, mental health practitioners, security staff and the investigator.

+(c)(d) Policy 14-2-DHS requires, "If a victim of sexual abuse and assault is transferred between facilities, the sending facility shall, as permitted by law, inform the receiving facility of the incident and the victim's potential need for medical or social services."
+The Warden, HSA, PSA Compliance Manager and the PAQ confirmed that WCDC had no instances of victim transfers between a facility covered or not covered by the DHS PREA Standards during the audit period.
+The Warden and HSA further stated that, if they were to transfer a victim of sexual abuse, all proper notifications would be made in accordance with the policy.
+This standard requires a policy that allows, if the victim requests, information about the victim's need for medical or social services be withheld if he/she is being transferred to a non-DHS facility; the policy does not support this allowance.